 GJ Plastics has built up an enviable reputation for its plastic fabrication over the last 25 years.
 We can work in all manner of

-Some of the equipment with have in house in our Radcliffe manufacturing outlet:-
+Some of the equipment with have in our Radcliffe manufacturing outlet:-

-Our 100 watt lasers make light work of acrylic and Perspex.
-With a bed size of 1500mm x 900mm, large parts can also be cut.
+Our 150-watt lasers make light work of acrylic and Perspex.
+With a big bed size, large parts can also be cut.
 The beam of the laser is 0.2mm thick so extremely accurate and complex parts can be cut using a laser cutter.
 The laser also polishes the edge as it goes, so there is no need for additional finishing when the part comes off the machine.